-All wedding preparation begins with contacting the marriage coordinator at [email protected].
+All wedding preparation begins with contacting the parish office.
 Here at Holy Cross, all couples must meet with the pastor in order to get the process started, regardless of who will perform the ceremony.
 No wedding will be put in our parish calendar until this meeting has taken place.
 Available dates are not given out via phone or email until this first meeting has occurred.

 *If you are not members of Holy Cross but wish to be married here, please feel free to contact the parish office.